// form styles

 Should private companies go public?

 The decision to go public is highly significant with many different factors to consider.
-Typically, a private company that has reached significant scale and attained a position of market leadership in a particular market or vertical might be considered sensible candidates to raise capital from the public markets.
+Typically, a private company that has reached a significant scale and attained a position of market leadership in a particular market or vertical, might be considered a sensible candidate to raise capital from the public markets.
 But there is no ‘right’ and ‘wrong’ approach, and every company is different.

 Team members from around the company regard an IPO as a crucial milestone.
 And often, IPOs can create significant wealth for long-serving employees.
-So it’s critical for companies to design equity incentives that align all stakeholders as the company transitions from private to public.
+So companies must design equity incentives that align all stakeholders as the company transitions from private to public.

 Create automated equity workflows with Ledgy